-The NYT, an American Daily with worldwide readership, compiled its list , 52 places to love in 2021.
+The NYT, an American Daily with a worldwide readership, compiled its list, 52 places to live in 2021.
 After having more than 2,000 suggestions, received by it from the readers.
 They asked them about the spots that had delighted, inspired and comforted them in a dark year.

 The New York Times posted her view on its site, which described Lahore as one of the best city due to its culture, history and hospitality.

 Other countries’ cities that included in the list were Siwa Oasis of Egypt, The Llanos of Colombia, Kaliya Dhrow of India, Northern Mariana Islands of Saipan, Isfahan, Iran and other